The extension problem of the mean curvature flow (I): Introduction

 \begin{theo} If $\x(p, t): \Si^2\ri \RR^3 (t\in [0, T))$ is a closed smooth embedded mean curvature flow with the first singular time $T<+\infty$, then

 \end{theo}

 It is interesting to compare the extension problem of mean curvature flow with Ricci flow.
 In \cite{[Ha1]} Hamilton proved that the Riemann curvature tensor will blow up at the finite singular time of a Ricci flow.
 In \cite{[Sesum1]} Sesum extended Hamilton's result to the Ricci curvature by using Perelman's noncollapsing theorem.
 In a series of papers \cite{[CW-extend1]}\cite{[CW-extend2]}\cite{[CW-extend3]} Wang and Chen-Wang provided several conditions which can be used to extend Ricci flow, and they gave a different proof of Sesum's result.
 It is also conjectured that the Ricci flow can be extended if the scalar curvature stays bounded.
-Important progresses have been made by Zhang \cite{[Zhang]}, Song-Tian \cite{[ST]}, Bamler-Zhang \cite{[BZ]} and Simon \cite{[MSimon]}.
+Important progresses have been made by Zhang \cite{[Zhang]}, Bamler-Zhang \cite{[BZ]} and Simon \cite{[MSimon]}.

 The mean curvature flow with convexity conditions has been well studied during the past several decades.
-If the initial hypersurface satisfies some convexity conditions, like mean convex or two convex, then the mean curvature flow has some convexity estimates (cf. Huisken \cite{[Hui1]}, Huisken-Sinestrari \cite{[HS99a]}\cite{[HS99b]}, Haslhofer-Kleiner \cite{[HK13]}).
-These convexity estimates are important for studying the surgery of mean curvature flow (cf. Huisken-Sinestrari\cite{[HS09]}, Brendle-Huisken \cite{[BH]}, Haslhofer-Kleiner \cite{[HK14]}).
+If the initial hypersurface satisfies some convexity conditions, like mean convex or two convex, then the mean curvature flow has some convexity estimates (c.f.
+Huisken \cite{[Hui1]}, Huisken-Sinestrari \cite{[HS99a]}\cite{[HS99b]}, Haslhofer-Kleiner \cite{[HK13]}).
+These convexity estimates are important for studying the surgery of mean curvature flow (c.f.
+Huisken-Sinestrari\cite{[HS09]}, Brendle-Huisken \cite{[BH]}, Haslhofer-Kleiner \cite{[HK14]}).
 In \cite{[White00]} \cite{[White03]} White also gave some important properties of the singularities of a mean curvature flow with mean convex initial hypersurfaces.
-However, all these results rely on the convexity condition of initial hypersurfaces, and it is very difficult to study general cases (cf. Colding-Minicozzi~\cite{[CM2]}~\cite{[CM3]}, T. Ilmanen~\cite{[Ilmanen]}).
+However, all these results rely on the convexity condition of initial hypersurfaces, and it is very difficult to study general cases (c.f.
+Colding-Minicozzi~\cite{[CM2]}~\cite{[CM3]}, T. Ilmanen~\cite{[Ilmanen]}).
 Theorem \ref{theo:main1} can be viewed as an attempt to study the general singularities without assuming convexity conditions.\\